djagaty/JADE_SNOWPULSE_AI_2.O/05-release-notes.md

   data refresh directly from the app, without contacting support.
 - Improved noise filtering on RBAC change detection, so only genuinely meaningful role changes surface.
+- Fixed an install-time activation issue that could block provisioning of the compute pool and service on a subset of accounts.
+- Corrected three health checks (Duplicate Data Detection, Stage File Cleanup, Time Travel / Fail-safe Storage Costs) that were reading from the wrong internal data source and could under-report on some accounts.
+- Extended the missing-grant self-diagnosis warning described in the [FAQ](04-faq-troubleshooting.md) to all nine warehouse-related health checks, not just two.

 ## 1.2